deltaDNA/unity-sdk/README.md

 __The ad networks require a minimum target version of 7, and ideally 8 to get the latest sdks.
 If the default 6 is used cocoapods will fail and no xcworkspace file will be generated.__

+__If updating from a previous SDK version, run `pod repo update` to update your local cache and ensure you build with the latest dependencies.
+Since CocoaPods v1.0 this no longer happens by default on `pod install`.__

 To select which ad networks should be included in the game select *DeltaDNA* from the Unity menu bar, navigate to *SmartAds -> Select Networks*, which will open a tab with the settings.
 The ad networks can now be selected or deselected, and clicking *Apply* will persist the changes.

 If you make changes to the enabled networks the changes to the Podfile should be committed to version control.